Mermade/openapi-lint-vscode/README.md

 ## Known Issues

-* Messages need better formatting
-* Jump-to-error functionality not implemented yet
+* Jump-to-error functionality not implemented yet (all show as line 1)
 * No way to override/amend linter rules yet

 ## Credits